Boreas (painting)

 Boreas is an oil painting in the Pre-Raphaelite style created in 1903 by John William Waterhouse.

 Subject

 The painting is titled Boreas, after the Greek god of the north wind, and it shows a young girl buffeted by the wind.
 The 1904 Royal Academy notes described the subject of the painting as:

 In wind-blown draperies of slate-colour and blue, a girl passes through a spring landscape accented by pink blossom and daffodils.

 Provenance

-Boreas was put up for sale in the mid-1990s after having been lost for 90 years – causing quite a sensation in the art community.
+Boreas was put up for sale in the mid-1990s after having been lost for 90 yearscausing quite a sensation in the art community.
 The painting achieved a record price for Waterhouse at that time, £848,500 ($1,294,000 USD).